YOU’RE DOING WHAT?!

 Sure, it’s not for everyone.

 Those who don’t like to get their hands dirty or spend any time away from civilisation need not apply.
 For the rest of us, it may just be what you’ve been looking for.
-This rally is for those who want to have an adventure, who crave something different, something memorable, but most importantly, it’s for those who want to raise much needed money for charity.
+This rally is for those who want to have an adventure, a challenge, who crave something different, something memorable, but most importantly, it’s for those who want to raise much needed money for charity.

 Many of us have been affected by cancer in one way or another.
 Whether it be parents, family, close friends, people we know or ourselves that have battled or are battling cancer, this awful disease has touched us all.
 We not only want to raise awareness and money for Cancer Council, but also want to offer support and a friendly ear to those that have suffered or are suffering.